make an impact ...

 ANDREW GUNN CONSULTING is a boutique, mobile firm focussed on facilitating impact philanthropy in small cities and rural areas in southwestern Ontario.

 Our focus is on urban renewal and youth engagement.
 We aim to accelerate economic and cultural development by reinventing philanthropy and community collaboration.
+Details of our projects are shared through our innovative media platform, young & free press.

 We provide an entirely innovative approach to philanthropy and community-building that is integrated and always-evolving.
 There are three main components: